Myakka State Park: One of Florida’s Largest, Oldest & Most Scenic Parks

 Myakka State Park, one of the largest and most gorgeous parks in Florida, is one of the best I have visited thus far in the state.
 Here you will find an expansive 29,000 acre nature oasis with endless opportunities for fun and recreation.

-Within the park, you will find numerous activities, including: hiking trails, biking paths, scenic drives, alligator boat tours, safari tram rides, canopy walkways, campgrounds, and scenic observation towers.
+Within the park, you will find numerous activities, including: hiking trails, biking paths, scenic drives, alligator boat tours, safari tram rides, a canopy walkway, campgrounds, and a scenic observation tower.

 Morning is a beautiful time to plan a visit.
-Not only will the temperatures will be lower, but you can also take advantage of fewer crowds and increased opportunities for wildlife spotting.
+Not only will the temperatures will be more comfortable, but you can also take advantage of fewer crowds and increased opportunities for wildlife sightings.
 I recommend a fall or winter visit as the summers can be pretty hot and humid with the chance of daily thunderstorms.